Home | Community | FAQ | Issues | Twitter | Edit documents

 2. Get the obm-docker image

-3. Configure your docker according to the host’s specialty (e.g. SSL, SMTP)
+3. Configure your docker according to the host’s speciality (e.g. SSL, SMTP)

 4. Start your docker environment